Bhim Singh (politician): Potential presidential nomination

 Bhim Singh was reported in the Indian media as potential candidate for the President of India in the 2022 election, for the ruling BJP party despite having been in long opposition to them.

 Personal life

 He married Panthers party co-founder Jay Mala.
 They have one son, Ankit Love who was leader of the One Love Party in Great Britain.

 Honors

 He was the Convenor of the Council for Promotion of Dogri Language, Culture and History a body which awards the Dogra Ratan awards.
 In 2011 the president of India Pratibha Patil, presented the awards at the General Zorawar Singh Auditorium.

+The Supreme Court of India held a Full Court Reference and two minutes silence in the Chief Justice Court in his honour on 15 December 2022.

 Death

 Singh died on 31 May 2022 from a long-illness at his home in Jammu, India at aged 80.
 Several political leaders including prime minister Modi, ex prime minister Deve Gowda, home minister Amit Shah, defence minister Rajnath Singh, J&K lieutenant Governor Manoj Sinha, Kashmir crown prince Karan Singh, former Jammu & Kashmir chief ministers Farooq Abdullah, Omar Abdullah, and Mehbooba Mufti wrote condolences in tribute to him.

 Thousands of people attended his cremation ceremony, which was broadcast on television, and held in his ancestral village near Ramnagar, Udhampur on 1 June 2022.